 Squirrels are technically crepuscular mammals, meaning they’re most active during the early morning and evening.
 Hearing these noises at this time of the day is a better indication that there’s a squirrel in the home.

 Now that squirrels are off the list, it’s time to determine what animal is running around at night, whether it’s inside or outside the home.
 Listen carefully to the sound and type of noise the animal makes, looking for verbal cues to further narrow down the critter.
 Raccoons growl, baby animals cry, and mice squeak.

 Raccoons, bats, and mice are likely options homeowners can expect to hear during the night.
 These nocturnal creatures are active when it’s dark.
 Whether it’s scurrying up walls or a heavy thump upstairs, if you’re hearing this in the dark, it’s certainly not a squirrel.
 They’re too busy retreating to their nest and resting for the next day’s activities.

 When asking yourself, do squirrels run around at night, it’s easy to remember that they don’t because these day time creatures are definitely in bed, probably similar to yourself.
 If you’re hearing something running around the home at night, consider wildlife removal services.
 It could be a sign of wildlife living in the home, and homeowners should handle this problem quickly before it gets worse.

-If you do notice activity during the morning or evening hours, specifically a scratching or knawing sound, you most likely are harboring a family of squirrels.
+If you do notice activity during the morning or evening hours, specifically a scratching or gnawing sound, you most likely are harbouring a family of squirrels.
 If so, do not attempt squirrel removal on your own, contact a local wildlife professional.